Understanding Trauma Nightmares Using In-Home Measurement

 Time Frame

-Mattress actigraphy will be continuously recorded during the study period.
-Sleep efficiency is defined as the ratio of the aggregate duration of quiescent sleep periods divided by the duration of the total in bed period.
-Lower sleep efficiency indicates worse sleep.
+Sleep efficiency will be calculated per night from a mattress actigraphy system and averaged for two time-periods (the week between mattress installation and the first treatment session; the week between the last treatment session to the 1-week post-5-week treatment assessment).
+Sleep efficiency is defined as the ratio of the aggregate duration of quiescent sleep periods divided by the duration of the total in bed period multiplied by 100 to convert sleep efficiency to percentage points.
+Lower sleep efficiency indicates more disrupted sleep.

 Change in Nightmare Frequency

-Time Frame: Baseline past week; Nightly during baseline; 1-week post-treatment; 3-month follow-up treatment period
+Time Frame: Baseline past week; post-5-week-treatment past week; 3-month follow-up past week

-This fill-in-the-blank variable assesses the number of nightmares experienced in the past week (range = 0 - X nightmares) at each assessment (baseline, one week following treatment, and three months following treatment).
-Nightly reports will be collected from daily sleep diaries and pushes to event markers during the night.
+This fill-in-the-blank variable assesses the number of nightmares experienced in the past week (range = 0 - X nightmares) at each assessment (baseline, one week following 5-week treatment, and three months following treatment).

 Secondary Outcome Measures